Wood Element in Feng Shui Design

 Green and Brown Decor

-Painting walls is a bigger color commitment than some people want.
-Instead, opt for green and brown decor items like furniture, throw pillows, coverlets, and rugs.
+Painting walls requires a greater commitment to color than some people prefer.
+Instead, choose green, blue, and teal decor items such as furniture, throw pillows, coverlets, and rugs.
 These items will add wood energy and are easy to change if you need to transition to something else later.

 Wall Art

-Some people lack the green thumb or the commitment to keep real plants alive.
-Opt for botanical wall art if this is true for you.
-Remember that certain types of botanical wall art reflect certain wood energy.
-For example, tall trees with expansive leaves represent the aggressive yang energy of wood.
-Soft florals and root systems reflect the calmer and more nurturing yin energy of wood.
+Some people do not have a green thumb or the dedication to keep real plants alive.
+If this is the case for you, consider botanical wall art.
+Keep in mind that different types of botanical wall art reflect different types of wood energy.
+Tall trees with broad leaves, for example, represent the aggressive yang energy of wood.
+Soft florals and root systems reflect wood’s calmer, more nurturing yin energy.